devseed-ph/devseed.ph/index.md

 ### Contact us

-If you have any questions or would like to get in touch, come say hi at[devseedph@gmail.com](mailto:devseedph@gmail.com)
+If you have any questions or would like to get in touch, come say hi at [devseedph@gmail.com](mailto:devseedph@gmail.com)